(for some strange reason I moved this old post to the draft section so I am republishing it)

 Few months ago I went through the Facebook profiles of some of the girls I was badly in love with when I was a teen-ager, and even in my early 20’s, and, by observing the stuff they post, I realized that the kind of person I am now, my top values and priorities, has absolutely nothing to do with what these women have become and marrying one of them 30 years ago or so would certainly have turned out to be a disaster.

 What this tells me is that when I was too young my emotions were too wishy-washy and I was definitely not in the position to choose a person for life.

-It is true that I still travel as a married person, and I have been to the Philippines a few times with my wife, and to a couple of more countries as well, but I used to travel abroad up to three times a year before getting married while now it only happens once in a while and, while in the Philippines, my wife is more inclined to visit friends and relatives than to go on some adventure.
+It is true that I still travel as a married person, and I have been to the Philippines a few times with my wife, and to a couple of more countries as well, but I used to travel abroad up to three times a year before getting married, while now it only happens once in a while.
+And, when I go to the Philippines with my wife she is more inclined to visit friends and relatives than to go on some adventure.

 I would have also missed out on the opportunity to have a meaningful share in an international volunteer work that I did for years that has also added meaning to my life while now I have to work secularly a lot more.

 I would also have missed out on the opportunity to come up with a crystal clear life purpose and find out what my life is about.
 Figuring it out years down the road when you work hard and have kids is tricky to do and exposes one to the danger that husband and wife who got married too soon discover a life purpose and adopt a set of values that are entirely different than that of their spouse, so I think it is better to be in a relationship with a person who has already found out who he or she is and what he or she wants out of life.
 When you are too young your core ideas and values are too fuzzy.

 On top of that I am in an interracial marriage which requires long years of groping for a bridge and, therefore, requires a lot of emotional intelligence and maturity to cope with culture-shock and I am sure that in my early 20’s I was just not prepared for those challenges.